Enterprise-CMCS/cmcs-eregulations/README.md

 # About

-This repo forks an existing app developed for government policy staff researching regulations and related guidance, building on the [eRegulations](https://eregs.github.io/) open source project.
+This repo is a more easily shareable version of an existing app developed for government policy staff researching regulations and related guidance, building on the [eRegulations](https://eregs.github.io/) open source project.

 There is public documentation about the original product, design, and research processes in [this repository wiki](https://github.com/Enterprise-CMCS/cmcs-eregulations/wiki).